RAF Defford: Postwar use

 TFU remained at Defford after the war, and was renamed the Radar Research Flying Unit (RRFU) in 1953.
-However, the airfield at Defford was too small to allow the operation of the large "V" bombers on flight trials, and so RRFU moved to nearby RAF Pershore in 1957.
+However, the airstrip at Defford was too short to allow the operation of the large "V" bombers on flight trials, and so RRFU moved to nearby RAF Pershore in 1957.

-In 1980 the former Signals Research and Development Establishment was moved to Defford as a Royal Signals and Radar Establishment facility due to the flat terrain for good satellite dish positioning and the nearby Bredon Hill for satellite simulators.
+In 1980 the former Signals Research and Development Establishment was moved to Defford as a Royal Signals and Radar Establishment facility due to the flat terrain (geologically in the flood plain of the River Avon) for good satellite dish positioning and the nearby Bredon Hill for satellite simulators.
 RSRE was involved in the design and testing of the Skynet 4 military communications satellites and their ground facilities and terminals.

 Most of the technical and domestic sites at Defford have been dismantled, but the central part of the now disused airfield still houses the Satellite Communications facility operated by QinetiQ.
 The various dishes and aerials used can be seen from passing trains between Worcester and Cheltenham and from the M5 motorway near Strensham services.

 Current use

-The airfield site is now owned and used by the West Mercia Constabulary and many of the "golf balls" and other communications equipment have been removed.
+The airfield site is now owned and used by the West Mercia Police, and many of the "golf balls" and other communications equipment have been removed.
 Some of the station buildings remain in other uses.
-A few are contained within the National Trust property of Croome, including part of the station’s medical facilities which now house the RAF Defford museum.
+A few are contained within the National Trust property of Croome, including part of the station’s medical facilities, which now house the RAF Defford museum.

+Light aviation can refer to the nearby Croft Farm Airstrip.

 Accidents and incidents

-The worst accident in the history of the unit happened on when Handley Page Halifax V9977 crashed on 7 June 1942 with the loss of all eleven crew and scientists on board including Alan Blumlein.
+The worst accident in the history of the unit happened on 7 June 1942, when Handley Page Halifax V9977 crashed, with the loss of all eleven crew and scientists on board, including Alan Blumlein.
 It had been testing the new H2S radar system that used the cavity magnetron valve developed by TRE.
 In 2002, exactly sixty years later, an RAF Defford Memorial was unveiled by Sir Bernard Lovell on the village green of Defford.
 It commemorates those who lost their lives in accidents while carrying out scientific research.
 It reads: